EffieChantzi/COMBSecretomics/README.md

 averaging are saved as colored figures in EPS format in addition to a CSV file, which contains a table with all raw protein release measurements after quality control and before intra-plate averaging.
-Under 'Results', two subdirectories are created with the name 'Stimulated' and 'Unstimulated' containing all results (in EPS format) from the analyses using the protein release measurements for stimulated and unstimulated cells, respectively.
+Under 'Results', two subdirectories are created with the name 'Stimulated' and 'Unstimulated' containing all results (in EPS and PDF format) from the analyses using the protein release measurements for stimulated and unstimulated cells, respectively.

 ## Authors